allegro/blog/_posts/2022-11-14-onion-architecture.md

 Additional complexity to the build setup and extra learning curve introduced by the layered approach, pays back during the development.
 It reduces cognitive load on the programmer by giving a more concrete structural foundation and guidance.

-## The Repository
+### The Repository

-The code samples are taken from an example repository, which you can find on GitHub.
-TODO Link
+The code samples are taken from an example repository, which you can find on [GitHub](https://github.com/tarczynskitomek/onion-library).

-## Why does Software Architecture matter?
+### Why does Software Architecture matter?

 During my Engineering career I’ve worked on multiple projects using different architecture styles.
 From a happy-go-lucky approach without any obvious structure, through “classic”[^1] three-tier enterprise style, to highly structured architecture, reflected by the setup of the build tool and supported by the compiler.